• ROENFR

 SECTION 2

-The Vice-Presidents
+Vice-Presidents

-c) coordinate and are responsible for the participation of members of the specialized committees nominated by the party they represent;
+c) coordinate and are responsible for the participation of the members of the specialized committees nominated by the party they represent;

 d) are obliged to keep the documents received during the meetings of BEx and the Plenary, as well as those received from the president, and to hand them over to the archive at the end of the year;

-e) ensure permanent communication with the leaders of the organizations that make up the party they represent, for the correct information and documentation of each party and inform BEx about any issues that arise;
+e) ensure permanent communication with the leaders of the organizations that make up the party they represent, for the correct information and documentation of each party and inform BEx about any problems that arise;

 f) receive from the Secretary General and keep a copy of the documents that make up the validation files of the members of the Plenary and the members of the specialized committees, for the party they represent;